 But before you get to that, this helpful guide outlines everything you need to know about housing in Austria, including the following:

-- Overview of housing in Austria
+- An overview of housing in Austria

 - The housing market in Austria

 Looking for somewhere to rent in Austria?
 Spotahome takes the hassle out of househunting by doing the hard work for you.
 Their online platform lets you find, view, and book rental properties all from the comfort of your own home.
 Take the stress out of househunting in Austria with Spotahome.